eltoroit/realTimeSalesforce/README.md

          3. Click `Run`, a new tab should open
          4. Click `Run ELTORO.IT Salesforce Postman Demos` to see the requests/responses in action
       2. `Publisher` allows you to publish new events on the bus
-         1. Use the proper request in the `Publisher` folder to publish the event needed to trigger the subscriber
+         - Use the proper request in the `Publisher` folder to publish the event needed to trigger the subscriber
          - Note: Generic events need to execute 2 requests in order.
 The first one gets the channel ID, the second one pblishes on that channel.
+      3. For a better experience, use two browser tabs

 8. gRPC Demo
    1. Open a new VS Code window for the `<REPO>/gRPC/SimpleDemo` folder
    2. Install packages: `npm install`